 Sorghum is a tropical grass species originally domesticated as a grain crop in sub-Saharan Africa about 8,000 years ago.

-Among the major cereal crops, grain sorghum is most closely related to the perennial species Sorghum halepense, or Johnsongrass.
-That presents an opportunity to develop perennial grain sorghum by hybridizing annual sorghum, Sorghum bicolor, with S. halepense.
+Grain sorghum is most closely related to the perennial species Sorghum halepense, or Johnsongrass.
+This presents The Land Institute an opportunity to develop a perennial variety by hybridizing annual sorghum, Sorghum bicolor, with S. halepense.

 The Land Institute, working with Kansas State University, began making crosses between annual sorghum and S. halepense in the 1980s.
 The long-term goal was to develop populations of perennial sorghum that could produce repeated, sufficient grain harvests without resowing.
 This new crop would fit into food-producing ecosystems.